MUSC Bulletin | College of Nursing

 College of Nursing

 Established in 1883 as a school of nursing, the college provides the southeastern region of the United States with professional nurses who are educated to provide comprehensive, quality health care across the continuum.
 Approximately 550 undergraduate and graduate students study with an outstanding clinical faculty in an academic health science center environment.
 Located in the geographic center of campus adjacent to the Medical University Hospital and the other colleges, the College of Nursing is well equipped with clinical and research laboratories.
 Opportunities for clinical experience in the Medical University Hospital, private, county, and military hospitals, community health agencies, clinics, day care centers, and gerontology facilities provide students with rich backgrounds.
-The college offers a quality educational program leading to a baccalaureate degree in nursing (B.S.N.), a master of science degree in nursing (M.S.N.), a doctor of nursing practice (DNP) and a doctor of philosophy (Ph.D.).
+The college offers a quality educational program leading to a baccalaureate degree in nursing (B.S.N.), a master of science degree in nursing (M.S.N.), a doctor of nursing practice (DNP) and a doctor of philosophy in nursing science (Ph.D.).
 A low student-faculty ratio ensures that nursing students are provided the opportunity to learn in a supportive environment.

 MUSC College of Nursing Vision Statement